China–Iran relations: Oil and gas

 China considers Iran a permanent partner for its exports and a source of its growing energy demand.
 In March 2004, Zhuhai Zhenrong Corporation, a Chinese state-run company, signed a 25-year contract to import 110 million metric tons of Liquefied Natural Gas (LNG) from Iran.
 This was followed by another contract between Sinopec and Iran LNG, signed in October of the same year.
 The deal, worth $100 billion, adds an extra 250 million tons of LNG to China's energy supply, to be extracted from Iran's Yadavaran field over a 25-year period.
 In January 2009, Iran and China signed a $1.76bn contract for the initial development of the North Azadegan oil field in western Iran.
-In March the two countries struck a three-year $3.39 billion deal to produce liquefied natural gas in Iran's mammoth South Pars natural gas field.
-Because of its limited refining capacity, Iran imports one-third of its refined products such as petrol from China.
+In March, the two countries struck a three-year $3.39 billion deal to produce liquefied natural gas in Iran's mammoth South Pars natural gas field.
+Because of its limited refining capacity, Iran imports one-third of its refined products, such as petrol, from China.

-In 2011, the group Green Experts of Iran reported that Beijing and Tehran had signed an extensive deal that would give China exclusive rights to several Iranian oil and natural gas fields through 2024.
-Under the terms of the deal, Iran will give Chinese oil companies exclusive rights to three large regions of Iranian land as well as the rights to build all necessary infrastructure for these regions, all of which sit atop of large oil and natural gas fields.
-In return, China promises to treat any foreign attack against these regions as attacks against its own sovereign territory, and will defend them as such.
-China will have no need for prior permission from the Iranian government to maintain and increase its military presence in Iran, and will control the movement of Iranians in and out of these territories.
+In 2011, the group Green Experts of Iran reported that Beijing and Tehran had signed a deal that would give China exclusive rights to several Iranian oil and natural gas fields through 2024, including rights to build necessary infrastructure there.
+In return, China promised to treat any foreign attack against these regions as attacks against its own sovereign territory, and will defend them as such.
+China would need no prior permission from Iran's government to maintain and increase its military presence in the country, and would control the movement of Iranians in and out of these territories.
+This agreement was the basis for PLA General Zhang Zhaozhong stating, “China will not hesitate to protect Iran even with a Third World War.”

 China has been Iran's crude oil sink since the JCPOA was signed.
-In 2017, 64% of an export total $16.9 billion with China was crude oil.
+In 2017, 64% of an export total of $16.9 billion with China was crude oil.